lbarchive/css-prop-sorter/README.markdown

 ### Notes

 * You can just type `:SortCSS` so that entire properties will be sorted in a file.
-* You can also append arguments as if using `sortcss.py` directly, e.g. `:SortCSS -g` for groupping.
+* You can also append arguments as if using `sortcss.py` directly, e.g. `:SortCSS -g` for grouping.

 ## Credits